kamalagadiraju/CoffeeAssessment/coffeeAssessment/README.md

 - Publish the source code into GitHub (using your own personal account) and share it with us.

 ##How to run this application
-- Right click on the Application.java and Run As Java application.
+- Download the executable jar coffeeAssessment.jar in the github repository.
+- Open command prompt and go to the folder where the downloaded executable jar exists and run the command : java -jar coffeeAssessment.jar
-- The output will be displayed in the console
+- Output will be displayed in the command prompt.

+##Source Code
+You can find the source code under the coffeeAssessment directory.

 ##Brief Description Of My Solution
 I have iterated through the orders and grouped them by user.